Article

 While students undertaking the foundation programme are in full-time employment during the course of the training, for student visa purposes, the foundation programme itself is the course of study.
 This means that a trainee doctor on the foundation programme can also choose to take further employment of up to 20 hours per week during term-time.

-Any queries relating to student visa sponsorship for foundation programme trainees should be directed to HEE.
+Any queries relating to student visa sponsorship for foundation programme trainees should be directed to NHS England Workforce Training and Education.

 Speciality training

-HEE is now responsible for the sponsorship of all medical and dental trainees for their skilled worker health and care visa application in England.
-Health Education West Midlands administers the process on behalf of Health Education England.
-This single sponsor system means trainees will not need to apply for new sponsorship if they change employers / location in England during their training.
+NHS England Workforce Training and Education is responsible for the sponsorship of all medical and dental trainees for their skilled worker Health and Care Visa application in England.
+This single sponsor system means trainees will not need to apply for new sponsorship if they change employers/location in England during their training.

-Guidance on the eligibility of individuals applying for entry to specialty training programmes is available on the Health Education England website.
+Guidance on the eligibility of individuals applying for entry to specialty training programmes is available on the NHS England Workforce Training and Education website.

 Evidence of immigration status should normally consist of a biometric residence card, date stamped passport, and accompanying letter from the Home Office.